-(1) Actual amounts paid under our annual incentive plan for performance in 2018 were paid in February 2019 (unless deferred under our Management Deferred Compensation Plan), and are reflected in the 2018 Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation."
+- (1) Actual amounts paid under our annual incentive plan for performance in 2021 were paid in February 2022 (unless deferred under our Management Deferred Compensation Plan) and are reflected in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation."
 Awards granted under our annual incentive plan range from zero to 2.0 times target, based on company performance for the year multiplied by individual modifiers ranging from zero to 2.0.
 The amounts shown are for target performance.
-To show the lowest and highest awards available, the amounts shown for threshold assume .25 times target and those for maximum assume 2.0 times target.
-See the column titled "Non-Equity Incentive Plan Compensation" in the 2018 Summary Compensation Table.
-The annual incentive plan is described in "Compensation Discussion and Analysis" on page 26.

-(2) Amounts shown represent the threshold, target and maximum performance shares for the 2018-2020 performance period.
+To show the lowest and highest awards available, the amounts shown for threshold assume .25 times target and those for maximum assume 2.0 times target and the maximum individual modifier.
+See the column titled "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table.
+The annual incentive plan is described in "Compensation Discussion and Analysis" beginning on page 29. - (2) Amounts shown represent the threshold, target and maximum performance shares for the 2021-2023 performance period.
 Performance shares are granted at target performance level.
-The performance share program is described in "Compensation Discussion and Analysis" on page 26.

-(3) This column includes Restricted Stock Units (RSUs) granted in 2018 that vest on December 31 immediately preceding the third anniversary of the grant date unless the officer's employment with the company is terminated for any reason other than death, disability or retirement or in connection with a Change in Control.
-See "Potential Payments upon Termination or Termination Following a Change in Control."

-(4) As described more fully in footnote (1) to the Summary Compensation Table, the grant date fair value of the restricted stock units has been calculated using the closing price of our common stock on the grant date (February 15, 2018) of \$54.00.
-The grant date fair value of the performance shares awards has been calculated based on the probable outcomes of the TSR condition as of the grant date, consistent with FASB topic 718, yielding a value of \$75.37 per performance share.
+The performance share program is described in "Compensation Discussion and Analysis" beginning on page 29. - (3) This column includes Restricted Stock Units (RSUs) granted in 2021 that, except for Ms. Cribb, vest on December 31 immediately preceding the third anniversary of the grant date, unless the officer's employment with the company is terminated for any reason other than death, disability or retirement or in connection with a Change in Control.
+For Ms. Cribb, this column includes 8,805 RSUs that vest on July 28, 2024 and 8,805 RSUs that vest on July 28, 2025, unless her employment is terminated for any reasons other than death, disability or retirement or in connection with a Change in Control.
+See "Potential Payments upon Termination or Termination Following a Change in Control." - (4) The grant date fair value of the restricted stock units has been calculated using the closing price of our common stock on the grant date (February 11, 2021) of \$53.53, or for Ms. Cribb on the grant date (July 28, 2021) of \$51.77, as described more fully in footnote (1) to the Summary Compensation Table.
+The grant date fair value of the performance share awards has been calculated based on the probable outcomes of the TSR condition as of the grant date, consistent with FASB topic 718, yielding a value of \$69.72 per performance share.